amazon-archives/amazon-cognito-identity-js/README.md

 ## Change Log
 **v1.7.0:**
 * What has changed
-  * Fixed newDeviceMetadata is undefined bug.
+  * Fixed Cannot read property 'NewDeviceMetadata' of undefined bug.

 **v1.6.0:**
 * What has changed